-This is why Scotland’s deer farming sector needs to expand.
 The drive towards healthier eating, greater awareness of venison as a healthy food, and increasing interest from Scottish Government and its agencies for development in this area all present an encouraging backdrop.
 Scottish venison also already enjoys an enviable reputation and an excellent image not just in the UK but further afield.

-Scotland has a mix of suitable terrain, ideal climate, access to wild stock and access to markets that make deer farming prospects well suited.
+Scotland has a mix of suitable terrain, ideal climate, access to quality stock and access to markets that make deer farming prospects well suited.
 Indeed, Scotland pioneered the concept of deer farming in the 1970s, although it has never developed here on the same commercial scale as it has in, for example, New Zealand.

 Find out more about the services the Venison Advisory Service has to offer to those wishing to get started in deer farming.